Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Experimental Results

 \subsubsection{Evaluation of the Uncertainty-Mitigation Joint Planning.}

-We compare the performance of the proposed uncertainty-mitigation module with two baselines: No querying and exhaustive querying.
-The first one directly plans the path without communication or uncertainty resolution, while the latter exhaustively queries humans for every uncertainty.
+We compare the proposed uncertainty-mitigation module with two baselines: no querying, which plans directly without communication or uncertainty resolution, and exhaustive querying, which queries the human about every uncertainty.

-We design 20 simple scenarios with only one type of uncertainty and 5 complex scenarios with multiple sources of uncertainties in Gazebo to evaluate these methods.
-In each case, the uncertainty may arise from multiple target candidates or undetermined obstacles, and the agent requires additional information (target attributes like distance, size, color, or traversability of the obstacles) to provide the optimal plan.
-Each run is conducted 5 times to mitigate the randomness introduced by the LLM.
-We use ChatGPT-5.2 as the LLM backbone while removing its chain of thought feature and constraining the output to a structured format.
-We select the query cost $\lambda_1=10$ and verification cost $\lambda_2=1$.
+We evaluate these methods in Gazebo on 20 simple scenarios with a single type of uncertainty and 5 complex scenarios with multiple sources.
+In each case, uncertainty arises from multiple target candidates or undetermined obstacles, and the agent needs additional information (e.g., target distance, size, color, or obstacle traversability) to provide the optimal plan.
+Each case is run 5 times to mitigate the randomness introduced by the LLM.
+We use ChatGPT-5.2 as the backbone with structured output and chain of thought disabled, and set the query cost $\lambda_1=10$ and verification cost $\lambda_2=1$.

 The results are illustrated in Figure \ref{fig:simulation_result_zeyu}.
 The exhaustive baseline and the proposed method achieved a $100\%$ success rate in both simple and complex scenarios, while the no-query baseline only achieved $71\%$ in simple tasks and $40\%$ in complex tasks due to a lack of information exchange with humans.
-A typical failure case is when the agent fails to identify the right target or makes false assumptions given a vague command.
-Even in successful cases, the no-query baseline always behaves conservatively to avoid any possible uncertainties, thus leading to a longer path being generated.
+Typical failures occur when the agent misidentifies the target or makes false assumptions given a vague command; even in successful cases, the no-query baseline plans conservatively to avoid all possible uncertainties and thus generates longer paths.
 On the other hand, the proposed method significantly reduces the query times by $56.8\%$ and the total token usage by $30.3\%$ with the adoption of hypothesis-based A* and dynamic programming to obtain the optimal query strategy.